Creating the perfect pulled pork to enjoy with friends and family takes time and effort.

 To keep pulled pork in the fridge to eat later, you need to package the pork correctly.

 If you know you will eat the pork for another meal, stash it in an airtight container for later heating as tacos or sandwich filling.

 If you plan to eat the pork slowly over the next few days, store it in individual food storage bags, such as zip-top packets, or wrap it in aluminum foil.

-Squeeze out all the air from the packages to keep the pork fresh for longer.
+Squeeze out all the air from the packages to keep fresh pork longer.